joglomedia/easydock-linux/README.md

 ```
 $ sh ed reset
 ```

+- You can config PHP and ngnix into /easydock/configs directory.

 ## Security Vulnerabilities and Bugs
 If you discover a security vulnerability or any bug within easydock, please send an e-mail to andrea@pollastri.dev.
 All security vulnerabilities and bugs will be promptly addressed.